Quasielastic Electromagnetic Scattering Cross Sections and World Data Comparisons in the {\fontfamily{qcr}\selectfont GENIE} Monte Carlo Event Generator: qcr GENIE Implementation

 \subsection{Scaling and Interpolation Techniques}

-Given the computational difficulty in directly evaluating the STA nuclear responses on a finely-spaced ($\sim1\,$MeV) grid in $(\omega,|{\bf q}|)$ space, one must employ some form of interpolation on the available sparse $\{R,\omega,|{\bf q}|\}$ surface \citep{Pastore:2019urn}.
+Given the computational difficulty in directly evaluating the STA nuclear responses on a finely-spaced ($\sim1\,$MeV) grid in $(\omega,|{\bf q}|)$ space, one must employ \textit{one among many} possible and legitimate forms of interpolation on the available sparse $\{R,\omega,|{\bf q}|\}$ surface \citep{Pastore:2019urn}.
 For practical calculations in an event generator, the interpolation method must be fast and efficient while avoiding storage of very large tables in memory.
 The ability to handle input files for which the $\omega$ and $|\mathbf{q}|$ grid points are not regularly spaced is also highly desirable.

 All of the above is accomplished within the {\fontfamily{qcr}\selectfont GENIE} MC$\nu$EG using a recently-developed ``hadron tensor'' interface \citep{HadTensorNote}, which computes cross sections using bilinear interpolation to obtain nuclear response values between grid points.
 For the \isotope[4]{He} EM responses used in this study, the input tables use a spacing of 2~MeV between $\omega$ grid points and 1~MeV between $|{\bf q}|$ grid points.
 The kinematic limits of the grid are 1 MeV $\leq |{\bf q}| \leq 2000$ MeV and 2~MeV $\leq \omega \leq$ 1800~MeV.